Oil Painting Basics: What is the Best Oil Paint Brand?

 Below I have a listed out some of the best brands you can purchase.
 Note, this list is by no means exhaustive, however each brand has been picked for its general affordability and accessibility (Blue Ridge being the exception here.
 It is a one man show that I have always wanted to try, but you can only purchase from his website).

 My price comparison was done with Yellow Ochre, as it is a paint everyone needs and a color that every company makes.
-Prices come from dickblick.com, you can also see what other artists think of these brands here.
+The prices came from dickblick.com, note the prices may have changed over time, you can also see what other artists think of these brands here.

 My Brand Picks